wholder/ATTiny10IDE/resources/documentation/tiny84intro.md

 ## Introducing the ATTiny84 Series Microcontrollers

-The ATTiny84 series microcontrollers include the following devices, all of which are available in 14-pin SOIC, 20-pin QFN/MLF packages with speed ranges of 0–10 MHz @ 2.7-5.5V, 0-20 MHz @ 4.5-5.5V:
+The ATTiny84 series microcontrollers include the following devices, all of which are available in 14-pin PDIP and SOIC packages, or 20-pin QFN/MLF packages with speed ranges of 0–10 MHz @ 2.7-5.5V, 0-20 MHz @ 4.5-5.5V:

 + ATTiny24 - 2K bytes Flash, 128 bytes RAM, 128 bytes EEPROM
 + ATTiny44 - 4K bytes Flash, 256 bytes RAM, 256 bytes EEPROM